nhatduong01/SQL_on_BigQuery/README.md

-# SQL_on_BigQuery
+# SQL on Google.Cloud.BigQuery
-I analyze some datasets on BigQuery using SQL
+I analyze some datasets on BigQuery using SQL, pandas.